Previously: Unconventional Indie Horror Games.

 Wired’s review of Suspiria — initially positioned as a remake of Dario Argento’s riotous, color-saturated 1977 horror classic of the same name — bears a curious title: “Don’t See Suspiria Before Seeing Suspiria.”
 It’s good advice, because it turns out that 2018’s Suspiria, isn’t so much a remake as a new story told within a familiar framework.

-The characters bear more of a resemblance to their original incarnations than they do in The Haunting Of Hill House; we’re still centered around Susie Bannion’s arrival at the Tanz Dance Academy in Germany, the mystery of what happened to previous Tanz student Patricia Hingle and why, and exactly what the coven of witches running the dance school are up to.
+The characters bear more of a resemblance to their original incarnations than they do in, say, Mike Flanagan’s The Haunting Of Hill House (more on that later); we’re still centered around Susie Bannion’s arrival at the Tanz Dance Academy in Germany, the mystery of what happened to previous Tanz student Patricia Hingle and why, and exactly what the coven of witches running the dance school are up to.
 The 2018 Suspiria is even set in 1977, the year the original Suspiria was released.

 But where it goes from there is very different — and characters who might have previously been thought of as victims become something very different themselves, as well.
 As Angela Watercutter noted in her Wired review, “‘Witch,’ throughout history, has often been synonymous with ‘woman who has too much power,’ and in Guadagnino’s world they are feared and revered.”

-The Mike Flannagan-helmed Netflix series originally titled The Haunting Of Hill House and later amended to simply The Haunting (the season itself bears the full title) exemplifies what I mean when I talk about riffs vs. direct adaptations and translations: It takes all the elements of Shirley Jackson’s novel, puts them in a bag, shakes them up quite a bit, and spills out the pieces, allowing them to be reorganized and reassembled in ways that tell a story that’s both new and familiar at the same.
+The Mike Flannagan-helmed Netflix series The Haunting Of Hill House exemplifies what I mean when I talk about riffs vs. direct adaptations and translations: It takes all the elements of Shirley Jackson’s novel, puts them in a bag, shakes them up quite a bit, and spills out the pieces, allowing them to be reorganized and reassembled in ways that tell a story that’s both new and familiar at the same.
 The Netflix Hill House examines many of the same themes as the original source material does — family, loss, grief, agency — but it does it in a new way; similarly, the many of the characters are people we’ve seen before — Theo, Nell, Luke, the Cranes, the Dudleys — but… sort of rearranged, with different relationships that somehow still get at a lot of what’s addressed in the novel.

 The biggest reason I appreciated this take on Hill House so much is this: We already have a terrific direct page-to-screen translation of The Haunting Of Hill House — and no, I don’t mean the 1999 Hollywood-driven disaster.
 The 1963 film The Haunting, directed by Robert Wise, captures everything that’s great about Jackson’s novel in a visually visceral way — that is, the plot is pretty much the same, but the experience of the story is completely different due to the change in medium.
 We didn’t need another one of those retellings, so in that respect, the riff-style angle on the story seen in the Netflix version makes perfect sense.